 11. Uninstall problematic apps

-If the issue only occurs with certain applications, and updating them doesn’t work, try uninstalling and then reinstalling them.
-The easiest way to do that with multiple apps and make sure you get rid of all the files associated with the apps so that they uninstall fully is to use the Uninstaller module in CleanMyMac X. Once you select Uninstaller, all you have to do is choose the apps you want to uninstall and click Uninstall.
+If the issue only occurs with specific applications and updating them doesn’t work, try uninstalling and then reinstalling them.
+The easiest way to do that with multiple apps and make sure you get rid of all the files associated with them so that they uninstall fully is to use the Applications feature in CleanMyMac.
+Once you select Applications, all you have to do is choose the apps you want to uninstall and click Uninstall.

-CleanMyMac X will do everything else.
+CleanMyMac will do everything else.
 You can then reinstall the apps from scratch.

 12. Move your Mac to a different location